r3nderdever/ScriptRepositoryRDV/README.md

-wsg, this is just a place where i will keep my scripts, Test3 is a blox fruits - fruit finder script, Test - Test2 are failed versions of it, will be replaced in the future. all scripts i put here WILL be open source!
+wsg, this is just a place where i will keep my scripts, Test3 is a blox fruits - fruit finder script (Not Working!), Test - Test2 are failed versions of it, will be replaced in the future. all scripts i put here WILL be open source!
+My only current working script is in kx and preview, both are the same things, aka a fruit notifier for blox fruits BUT preview is the beta/early access version of it.

 u can message me on discord " R3nderDV. " with the dot there.